RealMelkor/Vgmi/README.md

 ### Linux
 On Linux, Vgmi uses Seccomp to restrict system calls and LandLock to restrict the filesystem

-### Illumos
+### Illumos and Solaris
-On Illumos, Vgmi uses Privileges, separating read, write and networking privileges in different processes
+On Illumos and Solaris, Vgmi uses Privileges, separating read, write and networking privileges in different processes

 ## Dependencies